Sarvajeet3/fuel/README.md

 ## About the Author

 Awe [aːwe] is a programmer living alone in a small house, surrounded by fields.
 They love writing code — it feels simple and clear.
-But understanding people's feelings takes time.
+Understanding people's feelings takes time, but tools can be kind.

 This software is Awe's small universe.
 Thank you for visiting.
+And thank you for receiving their seasoned craftsmanship.

+Please use this dream-fueled engine with confidence.